ttarnok/instrument-swap-api/README.md

 ### Delete an existing user
 DELETE `/v1/users/{id}`

 Allows you to delete an user.
-Requires authentication, the given user id in the url path should match the user id specified in the JTW Access Token claim.
+Requires authentication, the given user id in the url path should match the user id specified in the JWT Access Token claim.

 Example
 ```